The 5 steps of progressive discipline

 The written warning should summarize the issues discussed, set a timeline for action and describe corrective steps.
 Explain the standards that will be used to judge progress.
 Specify time frames for performance improvement, and state that continued failure will result in termination.

 Place a copy of the memo in the employee’s personnel file.
 Have the worker sign a copy to acknowledge receipt.
 Otherwise, the employee could claim that he or she never received it.

 3. Final written warning

-If performance does not improve, deliver a final written warning, perhaps accompanied by probationary status for the employee.
+If performance does not improve, deliver a final written warning, perhaps accompanied by probationary status for the employee or a “last chance agreement.”
 Include copies of the previous warnings, indicate specific areas in which the employee must improve and specify the time period within which the worker’s behavior or performance must be corrected.

 4. Termination review

 If problems continue, supervisors should notify HR.
 In general, supervisors shouldn’t hold sole firing authority.
 However, to preserve supervisors’ exempt status under the Fair Labor Standards Act, they should have significant say in hiring and firing decisions.
 Some organizations suspend employees while they investigate and decide what to do.

 Before taking any final action, consider these questions:

 - Does the employee claim a contractual relationship exists, and if so, does that assertion have merit?

 - Has the employee recently filed a workers’ compensation claim, complained to a government agency about alleged workplace violations or taken any other actions that might make a discharge look like unlawful retaliation on your part?